-\emph{key results}.~In crystals, RSW fermions are accompanied by doubler (a generalized Nielsen-Ninomiya theorem~\cite{nielsenninomiya, SCzhangdoubling}).
-Here, however, for the sake of simplicity, we consider a single irreducible copy of four-component RSW fermions.
+\emph{key results}.~In crystals, RSW fermions are accompanied by a doubler (generalized Nielsen-Ninomiya theorem~\cite{nielsenninomiya, SCzhangdoubling}).
+Here, for simplicity we consider a single irreducible copy of four-component RSW fermions.
 Such gapless excitations, nonetheless, can be found on the three-dimensional hypersurface of a four-dimensional bulk topological insulator of massive spin-3/2 fermions~\cite{kennetetal:spin32}.
-When doped, RSW metals typically sustain two Fermi surfaces (FSs) [Fig.~\ref{fig:fermisurfacephasediagram}].
-Around them exotic \emph{mixed-parity} nodal superconductors can nucleate [Table~\ref{tab:pairingsymmetry}], often featuring gapless \emph{polar hairs} [Fig.~\ref{fig:nodalloopevolution}], one-dimensional line nodes connecting the poles of the FSs through its interior, in the presence of an effective attraction within a characteristic Debye frequency.
-These outcomes are contrasted with the ones when the RSW materials enjoy enlarged Lorentz symmetry and in Luttinger materials, featuring a single FS.
-In both cases, nodal pairings host simple line nodes on the FS [Fig.~\ref{fig:nodalloopLorentz}].
+When doped, RSW metals typically sustain two Fermi surfaces (FSs) (Fig.~\ref{fig:fermisurfacephasediagram}).
+Around them exotic local \emph{mixed-parity} nodal superconductors can nucleate (Table~\ref{tab:pairingsymmetry}).
+Their intraband components often feature gapless \emph{polar hairs} (Fig.~\ref{fig:nodalloopevolution}), one-dimensional line nodes connecting the poles of the FSs through its interior, in the presence of an effective attraction within a characteristic Debye frequency (weak-coupling BCS mechanism).
+These outcomes are contrasted with those when the RSW materials enjoy enlarged Lorentz symmetry and in Luttinger materials, featuring a single FS.
+In both cases, nodal pairings host simple line nodes on the FS (Fig.~\ref{fig:nodalloopLorentz}).

 \emph{Model}.~The Hamiltonian describing RSW fermions is